Green Park Partners

 – Companies where value can be created through GPP’s strategic, financial and operational engagement.

-We focus on companies where ownership change is required to enable the company: (i) to become focused – to ensure business issues are addressed and restructured to improve operational efficiency; and (ii) to be repositioned – to ensure business model is modified to reposition the company in its market and industry for future growth opportunities.
+Where ownership change is required to enable the company: (i) to become focused – to ensure business issues are addressed and restructured to improve operational efficiency; and (ii) to be repositioned – to ensure business model is modified to reposition the company in its market and industry for future growth opportunities.

 - Most corporates operate in several business areas – separated by e.g. product type, target market or geography.